BasetEsmaeili/AiDict/README.md

 ## 📜 License

-This project is open-source under the [Apache-2.0 License](LICENSE).
+This project is open-source under the [MIT + Non-Commercial](LICENSE).

+## 🧾 Contributor License Agreement (CLA)

+By submitting code, ideas, or documentation to this repository, you agree that:

+- Your contributions are provided under the same license as this project (MIT + Non-Commercial).
+- You grant the project maintainer full rights to use, modify, and distribute your contributions as part of the project, under the project’s existing license.

 ---